 Q. What type of music will be played in each ballroom?

-A. Seven Ballrooms throughout the hotel have music and themes.
+A. Multiple ballrooms throughout the hotel have music and themes.
 Dedicated Ballrooms will have the best DJs in many genres including Latin/Dance music such as Bachata, Authentic Bachata, Salsa, Timba/Cuban Salsa Kizomba, Zouk, Reggae, Brazilian, and mixed genre Ballrooms!

 Q. How many ballrooms are included?